French Ambassador to Jamaica: Jean-Michel Despax (July 2014)

-PROPARCO, AFD Group’s private sector subsidiary, is running two major projects in Jamaica; one is a €30.8 million project with TransJamaican Highway Limited, a joint venture between Bouygues and Vinci to operate motorways, and the other a €33.2 million project with the Jamaican Public Service Company, which is 80% owned by the Japanese group Marubeni and 20% by the State.
+PROPARCO, AFD Group’s private sector subsidiary, is now running two major projects in Jamaica; one is a €30.8 million project with the TransJamaican Highway Limited, a joint venture between Bouygues and VINCI to operate motorways, and the other a €33.2 million project with the Jamaican Public Service Company, which is 80% owned by the Japanese group Marubeni and 20% by the State.
 The first of these projects also involves the IDB, IFC and EIB.

 Cultural, scientific and technical cooperation

-Academic cooperation between France and Jamaica is mainly supported by the University of the West Indies (UWI), the country’s largest public university in terms of both students and teaching staff.
-It is centred around three regional satellites based in Jamaica (Mona Campus), Barbados (Cave Hill Campus) and Trinidad and Tobago (St Augustine Campus).
+Relations between France and Jamaica in the area of higher education are in their infancy, and only a dozen Jamaican students are enrolled in France.
+Academic cooperation between France and Jamaica is mainly supported by the University of the West Indies (UWI), the country’s largest university in terms of both students and teaching staff.
+It is centred around three regional offices based in Jamaica (Mona Campus), Barbados (Cave Hill Campus) and Trinidad and Tobago (St Augustine Campus).
 The most emblematic partnership with the University of the West Indies is based on triangular cooperation with the Bordeaux Institute of Political Studies (IEP) and the University of the French West Indies and Guiana (UAG).

-A dozen Jamaican students are registered in French universities; over 20 young Jamaican students travel to France each year as English-language teaching assistants, some of whom go to French local communities in the Americas.
+Over 20 young Jamaican students travel to France each year as English-language teaching assistants, some of whom go to French local communities in the Americas.